-Assessing a fund's asymmetric risk and returns can help investors gauge how it may perform over longer-term periods.
-To do this, we look at the consistency with which it beat the benchmark (success rate) and the strength of its relative gains (magnitude of excess returns).
+Assessing a fund's asymmetric risk and returns can help investors gauge potential outcomes over longer term periods.
+To do this, we look at the consistency with which the fund beat the benchmark (success rate) and the strength of its relative gains (magnitude of excess returns).